nathanramoscfa/pyeconomics/README.md

 # PyEconomics

-**PyEconomics** is a Python library for economic and financial analysis, designed to provide tools and models for analyzing various aspects of economics finance.
+**PyEconomics** is a Python library for economic and financial analysis, designed to provide AI-powered tools and models for analyzing various aspects of economics finance.
 Whether you're a developer, economist, financial analyst, or researcher, PyEconomics aims to be a useful resource for economic and financial modeling.

 | Category            | Badge                                                                                                                                                                                                                                                                                                                                                                                                        |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|